wp-plugins/social-media-icons-widget/readme.txt

 == Description ==

 The Social Media Icons widget takes a simple, extendable approach to displaying links to your social media profiles in WordPress.
 The purpose of this plugin was to strip away the complexities I found most other plugins to have and simply display a set of basic social icons in an unordered list.
 There's no frills and no fanciness, making it easy to style to your website's look.

-= Extending =

-By default, the Social Icons Widget provides a variety of popular social media websites.
-Developers can easily add more social media websites by creating a filter in the active theme's functions.php file like such:

-	function add_new_icons($icon_list) {
-		$icon_list['Full Website Name'] = 'full-website-id';

-		return $icon_list;
-	}
-	add_filter('social_icon_accounts', 'add_new_icons');

-The full-website-id should reflect the name of the image you create in each of the icon folder sizes, or in your custom icon directory.
-It is also used to populate the class field of the icon when the widget displays.
-The Social Icon Widget looks for .gif, .jpg, .jpeg, and .png in order and returns the first extention it finds.

-The widget can also be branched via its [GitHub page](https://github.com/dannisbet/social-icons-widget).

 = Custom Icons =